Who We Are

 - We believe that children impacted by trauma need trauma-informed, attachment-focused therapies.

-- We believe that providing resources to the families from the start (once a traumatized child has been identified) is the best way to minimize crises and reduce disruptions and potential “re-homing”.
+- We believe that providing resources to the families from the start (once a traumatized child has been identified) is the best way to minimize crises, reduce disruptions and promote healing.

 - We believe that ongoing parent-to-parent support is critical in arming the families with strategies, tools, and strength to persevere daily.

 - We believe that “touching trauma at its heart” is more than a tagline, it’s a healing mission.